a-bissell/ez-steg/docs/CORE.md

 ## Best Practices

+1. Version Compatibility
+   - Check the format version when errors occur
+   - Use the same version for embedding and extraction
+   - Keep note of which version was used for important data

-1. Password Selection
+2. Password Selection
    - Use strong, unique passwords
    - Minimum 12 characters
    - Mix of letters, numbers, symbols

-2. Image Selection
+3. Image Selection
    - Use PNG format
    - Prefer images with sufficient capacity
    - Verify capacity before embedding

-3. Data Handling
+4. Data Handling
    - Keep original data backed up
    - Verify extracted data integrity
    - Use secure channels for password sharing